 And by “what a time,” of course I mean what a strange, weird, new, different, exhausting, challenging, chaotic time.

 Do any of us really know what we’re doing right now?
 Chances are pretty good that basically nobody reading this post has ever been through something like this.
+(Note: this post was originally written during the 2020 pandemic.)
 We’re all at home, meaning there are more challenges in your day than ever before.
 If you’re anything like me, you’re balancing work, homeschooling, cleaning, cooking, and a

 smidge whole lot of anxiety about what the future holds.

 So how in the world are you supposed to set goals during such a crazy time?